Jilin University

-Jilin University is consistently ranked as one of the most prestigious universities in China, and has research projects in automobile engineering, chemistry, computer science, electrical engineering and biology be identified as internationally renowned.
-In 2017, the university is supported to achieve Class A "world-class" academic status under the Double First Class University Plan by China.
+Jilin University (JLU) is a public university in the city of Changchun, Jilin, China.
+It is affiliated with the Ministry of Education.
+The university is part of Project 211, Project 985, and the Double First-Class Construction.

 History

 Founded in 1946 as the Northeast College of Administration in Harbin, Heilongjiang, Jilin University merged with many universities and colleges and changed its name many times.
 In May 1948, the Northeast Administration College merged with the Harbin University and was renamed Northeast Academy of Science.
 In November 1948, the Northeast Academy of Science moved to Shenyang, Liaoning and restored the name of Northeast Administration College.
 In 1950, it was renamed as Northeast People's University.
-After the Korean War broke out, it was relocated to Changchun, Jilin.
+During the Korean War it was relocated to Changchun, Jilin.
 In 1958, it was renamed Jilin University.

-In 2000, the former Jilin University, the former Jilin University of Technology, the former Norman Bethune University of Medical Sciences, the former Changchun University of Science and Technology (established 1951) and the former Changchun Institute of Posts and Telecommunications combined to form the current Jilin University.
-On August 29, 2004, the former University of Military Logistics also merged with JLU.
-The university established a campus in Zhuhai in 2003.
+In 2000, Jilin University, Jilin University of Technology, Norman Bethune University of Medical Sciences, Changchun University of Science and Technology (established 1951), and Changchun Institute of Posts and Telecommunications combined to form the current Jilin University.
+On August 29, 2004, University of Military Logistics also merged into Jilin University.

+In April 2006, an institute dedicated to projects of military interest was created within Jilin University.